rdwns/rdwn/index.markdown

   <div id="hand" class="wave-hand emoji"></div>
   </div>
    <div class="bio">
-   I sling code and manage Cloud Infrastructure at  <a class="orange-bg" href="https://www.thoucentric.com">Thoucentric</a>.
+  I am a design-minded software engineer with expertise in architecting and building robust cloud infrastructure and backend systems for AI applications.
+With experience in MLOps and Generative AI, I have designed and implemented scalable ML systems that power AI initiatives for Fortune 500 companies.
 I firmly believe that software should not only work like a charm, but also look like one so I like to add a dash of design to everything I do.
-I am always on the lookout for new ways to improve my craft, and this blog serves as my personal <a class="blue-bg" href="https://dev.to/jbranchaud/the-digital-garden-l10">"digital garden"</a> where I document my journey mostly as a reference for the future me.
+This blog is my personal <a class="blue-bg" href="https://dev.to/jbranchaud/the-digital-garden-l10">"digital garden"</a>, where I document insights and lessons from my journey, primarily as a resource for my future self—and for anyone navigating similar paths.
    </div>
    <div id="social-list">
    <ul>